njmiklos/thesis-scripts-har-smart-home/README.md

 ## 📝 Project Structure (WIP, TODO)
 ```
 📂 thesis-har-smart-home/
-├── 📁 src/               # Python scripts, TODO
+├── 📁 src/               # Python scripts
-│   ├── databank_api.py   # Data collection from InfluxDB
-│   ├── preprocess.py     # Denoising, resampling, and merging
-│   ├── annotate.py       # Applying labels from annotated episodes
-│   └── visualize.py      # Plotting timeseries and histograms
+│   └── ...
 ├── 📁 inputs/            # Placeholder for datasets (.gitignored)
 ├── 📁 outputs/           # Outputs (.gitignored)
 ├── 📄 README.md          # Project documentation (you are here!
 Hi!)
 └── 📄 .env               # Environment variables (.gitignored)
 ```
 # 💡 Notes & Philosophy
-- Logging is my friend and I respect returning errors, but I print them instead because I. Am.
-A. Monster.
 - This code is structured based on my thesis needs (e.g., sensor types, locations, sampling rates), so it may not be plug-and-play for others.
 But hey, that's what academic projects are all about!
 Full project details will be in my thesis.
 # 🛡️ License
 The repository is licensed under the MIT License.
 In short, this means:
 - I retain ownership of the code, but you can use it freely under the MIT terms, and mine.
-- Honestly, this code is nothing you can't find online, just better documented and less optimized.
+- This code is nothing you can't find online, just better documented and less optimized.
 Feel free to reuse it, modify it, or even train your AI on it.
 - If you find it helpful and use it in your work, I'd appreciate a shoutout.
-I like positive attention.
+I like positive ✨ attention ✨
 # ❤️ Acknowledgments
 - Technical University of Chemnitz – Professorship of Media Informatics
-- My home for being both smart and creepy.
-- My two cats, for leaving the sensors alone and creating very little noise in the data.
+- The computing time granted by the Resource Allocation Board and provided on the supercomputer Emmy/Grete at NHR-Nord@Göttingen as part of the NHR infrastructure.
+My thesis used their hosted FM models with [ChatAI](https://docs.hpc.gwdg.de/services/chat-ai/index.html) and [API](https://docs.hpc.gwdg.de/services/saia/index.html).